flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 - a ***board*** is the state of the puzzle at a given time;
 - the ***graph*** models allowed moves; it contains as many nodes as there are boards, and each edge represents a single move in the puzzle;
-  most of the algorithms will be based on the graph, but you **do not necessarily need** to explicitly build this graph in memory !
+  note that, most of the algorithms will be based on that graph, but you **do not necessarily need** to explicitly build this graph in memory !
 - a ***graph browsing algorithm*** is an algorithm that allows to browse the graph, i.e. to visit all nodes and edges of the graph;
   there are many such algorithms, and they are often based on the idea of